 When you come in, we first examine your ankles and perform a series of tests to confirm venous insufficiency.
 Ankle discoloration can also signal heart disease, so getting the right diagnosis is important.

-If we determine that CVI is behind the problem, Dr. Golsahn offers several in-office treatments that will reroute your blood to healthier veins.
-These minimally invasive treatments, which include Verithna® and sclerotherapy, are quick and easy, and you’re free to return home afterward.
+If we determine that CVI is behind the problem, Dr. Golshan offers several in-office treatments that will reroute your blood to healthier veins.
+These minimally invasive treatments, which include Varithena® and sclerotherapy, are quick and easy, and you’re free to return home afterward.

 If your ankles are discolored, contact our office in the Brentwood area of Los Angeles for expert treatment.